pedrosbmartins/downtoearth/README.md

 - **Client-side only**: no back-end or API calls
 - **Minimal dependencies**: no use of full-blown JS frameworks

-...

-- Setup typing/schema
-- URL sharing

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

 To start exploring, simply go to the [official **downtoearth** page](https://pedrosbmartins.github.io/downtoearth) and select one of the pre-built visualizations in the dropdown.

 By default, the map is centered on a random city.
 If you wish, you may click the icon in the top-right corner to use your current location.
-Otherwise, simply navigate the map manually and click anywhere to re-center the visualization.
+Otherwise, manually navigate the map and click anywhere to re-center the visualization.

 ### Custom visualizations